 Our mastery approach is based on the belief that all children can achieve in maths and no child is left behind.

 Through a carefully structured and planned curriculum, all our children will develop skills in fluency, reasoning and problem solving.
-These are taught through all their mathematical learning and interwoven and applied within other areas of the curriculum eg science and computing.
+These are taught throughout all their mathematical learning and interwoven and applied within other areas of the curriculum eg science and computing.

 Our school works alongside the schools in our cluster group to embed and implement the ‘5 big ideas’ of mastery teaching within our own settings.